 Low GI bread takes less than five minutes of your time using a basic machine.

-Our daily loaf has since the early mists of time been a staple in the diet of human beings and is likely to remain so despite some doubts about just how healthy it is.
+Our daily loaf has since the early mists of time been a staple in the diet of human beings and is likely to remain so despite some doubts about just how nutritous it is.

 Those concerns are centred on two basic concerns.
-Firstly the way in which it is baked today; it's a totally different product from what our forefathers may have called the staff of life.
+Firstly the way in which it is baked today; it is a totally different product from what our forefathers may have called the staff of life.
 And secondly it needs to be viewed in the context of the whole meal.
-Our forefathers weren't obese either and could eat their bread with relish and without the doubts we may today have.
+Our forefathers were not obese either and could eat their bread with relish and without the doubts we may now have.

-Certainly it's high in carbohydrate and if you have a problem with blood sugar then you may well be concerned with the amount and kind of loaf that you enjoy.
+Certainly it is high in carbohydrate and if you have a problem with blood sugar then you may well be concerned with the amount and kind of loaf that you enjoy.

 Let us get it over with; white bread and rolls may melt in the mouth and taste divine but they rank amongst the very worst of junk foods that you can eat.

-Keep them for high and holy days and when dining with friends whom you do not want to offend with pious remarks of what you do and don't eat.
+Keep them for high and holy days and when dining with friends whom you do not want to offend with pious remarks of what you do and do not eat.
 Enjoy them daily and they will make you sick, and obese, without a doubt.

 The main concern with bread is how quickly it is turned into sugar in the blood stream; enter some understanding of the term glycemic index.
 Some foods, which include your favourite loaf, white rice and potato are turned very rapidly into glucose if eaten on their own.

 Let me say that again; enjoyed in isolation, many carbohydrates have a very high glycemic index.
 We need to look at the context of the whole meal rather than one particular food.